cyllab/CalcUS/README.md

 </p>

 # CalcUS - Quantum Chemistry Web Platform
-CalcUS is a quantum chemistry plateform.
+CalcUS brings all the necessary tools to perform quantum chemistry in a user-friendly web interface.
 It strives for simplicity, clarity and efficiency.
-It brings all the necessary tools to perform quantum chemistry in a user-friendly web interface.

 This project is developed by the Legault group at the Université de Sherbrooke (Sherbrooke, Canada).